DaksinWorld/daksin-script/readme.md

 `
 cl(faker()) it is a function which generates random data and returns a string array`

+---
+### ⚠️   Alert ⚠️

-#### This project is current developing and I am looking for a person who would help with setting up IDE for this ProgrammingLanguage!
+**This project is current developing and I am looking for a person who would help with setting up IDE for this Programming Language.**